Award for Life Sciences

 For outstanding scientific achievements applying microscopy in the field of cell biology.

-Dr Anjali Kusumbe, MRC Career Development Fellow, University of Oxford, UK
+Dr Anjali Kusumbe is MRC Career Development Fellow at the University of Oxford, UK.

 Her cutting-edge tissue imaging approaches have provided novel insights into the vascular regulation of tissue ageing.
 Anjali has been proactive in sharing her protocols and imaging tools with the scientific community and has also made 3D tissue maps publicly available through freely accessible open resource databases.